Leon is situated in northern Nicaragua, and near the border with Honduras, we find this perfect spot to come and visit for a few days.

 The main attraction of the city of León is its rich monumental heritage.

 It is well known for its varied architectural heritage and for its numerous churches.

 First, being the most famous and declared World Heritage by UNESCO, is the Insigne and Royal Basilica Cathedral of the Assumption of the Blessed Virgin Mary, the Cathedral of Leon.
 Typical baroque colonial building, it was built between 1747 and 1814, the towers are neoclassical in style and very well preserved.

 Due to the robustness of its walls it has endured well several earthquakes, volcanic eruptions of the Cerro Negro volcano and wars.
 In 1824 several cannons were placed on its roof during the site of the city by conservative forces and in the insurrection of June and July of 1979, against the dictator Anastasio Somoza Debayle also it was scene warlike.
 This cathedral is the largest in Central America.

-The city is made up of several neighborhoods and neighborhoods that extend throughout the city, many of them take the name of the nearest church, as the case of the working district.
+The city is made up of several neighborhoods and neighborhoods that extend throughout the city, many of them take the name of the nearest church, as the case of El Laborío district.

-The most famous, undoubtedly, is the Indian neighborhood of Sutiava, where still today is settled an indigenous indigenous community.
+The most famous, undoubtedly, is the Indigenous neighborhood of Sutiava, where still today is settled an indigenous community.